Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 Roberto: How to use several kinds of CAD software.
 Students get a very good foundation in software, which is key to getting hired as a draftsperson.
 Even if the company uses a different software, our graduates have the ability to pick it up very quickly.

-Overall, we teach an interdisciplinary CADD program.
+Overall, we teach an interdisciplinary CAD program.
 Our students learn by doing.
 Hands-on projects teach them a very marketable range of skills, from time-management and precision to teamwork and independent problem-solving.

 At Herzing, students get the chance to make many mistakes in class, and learn from those mistakes, so they don't make them at work where it costs the employer money.